Transmit the video status data

 Support parameters in player URL

-For a smoother video experience on Smart TVs and browsers, add these parameters to the player URL:
+For a smoother video experience on Smart TVs and in browsers, add support for these parameters to the player URL:

 Parameter